Eccentric Corbino FET in magnetic field: a highly tunable photodetector

 Electromagnetic radiation is one of the prime tools to investigate matter and its properties.
 This is made possible by the existence of efficient and compact sources and detectors in the whole spectrum, with the crucial exception of the low-THz range (between $0.1$ and $30~{\rm THz}$).
 This fact, commonly referred to as the ``terahertz gap'', has slowed down technological developments in, e.g., nondestructive imaging, biosensing, and spectroscopy of materials [\onlinecite{Kleiner,pablo,deng}].
 In modern optoelectronics there is a deep need for efficient and tunable photodetectors that operate in this range [\onlinecite{Kleiner,pablo,deng,grigorenko,bonaccorso,tonouchi}].
 Dyakonov and Shur, in 1996, predicted that a field effect transistor (FET), or any gated two-dimensional (2D) electron liquid, could be used to generate and detect THz radiation [\onlinecite{DS1,DS2,DS3}].

-The device in their seminal work consists of a square semiconductor quantum-well cavity, hosting a 2D electron gas, connected to source and a drain and in close proximity to a metal gate.
+The device in their seminal work consists of a square semiconductor quantum-well cavity, hosting a 2D electron gas, connected to a source and a drain and in close proximity to a metal gate.
 When a THz AC source-gate voltage is applied, typically from incoming THz radiation impinging on an antenna, asymmetric boundary conditions and intrinsic nonlinearities of the electron fluid produce a rectified DC source-drain voltage.
 Resonances are observed in the rectified (photo)voltage at frequencies that allow plasmons (collective long-wavelength charge density fluctuations [\onlinecite{giuliani}]) to undergo constructive interference.
 This phenomenon has been experimentally verified in semiconductor quantum wells at room [\onlinecite{ex1,ex2,ex3}] and low temperatures [\onlinecite{knap1}] and in graphene-based FETs [\onlinecite{tomadin,yan,Vicarelli1,principi,koppens}].